germanattanasio/traceability-assistant/README.md

 TRAS(Traceability Assistant) is a semi-automated tool that help analysts uncover traceability links between requirements documents described as use cases and architectural documents.

+The project is distributed as a jar file.
+See the [release](/releases/latest). section.

 ## How do I get set up? ###

 ### Assumptions